 - · sequence generation;

-- allocation concealment;
+- · allocation concealment;

-- blinding of participants and personnel;

-- blinding of outcome assessment;
+- blinding;

-- · incomplete outcome data;
+- incomplete outcome data;

-- · selective outcome reporting;
+- · selective outcome reporting; and

-- other sources of bias.
+- · other sources of bias.

-We will use the Cochrane risk of bias tool in RevMan 5.4 (RevMan 2020), which involves describing each of these domains as reported in the study and then assigning a judgement about the adequacy of each entry: 'low', 'high' or 'unclear' risk of bias.
+We will use the Cochrane risk of bias tool in RevMan 5.3 (RevMan 2014), which involves describing each of these domains as reported in the study and then assigning a judgement about the adequacy of each entry: 'low', 'high' or 'unclear' risk of bias.